God’s Girls Are . . . Warriors

 because she was taken out of Man.”

 But it is a key whose teeth get ground down in the shiny but cheap knobs of cultural expectations and superficial thinking.
-So it is that too often the woman is a mere helper, the assistant to the man, the companion whose task is only domestic while the man’s is more dominant.
-Many a Christian woman settles into this understanding of things with an immeasurable amount of grace, but I cannot help but wonder if she occasionally looks in the mirror and asks herself if she were made for more than being a “mere helper.”
-And we cannot overlook for a moment the (typically unintended) ramifications of this line of thinking well beyond Western Christianity.
+Too often the woman is a mere helper, the assistant to the man, the companion who is only domestic while the man is more dominant.
+Many a Christian woman settles into this understanding of things with an immeasurable amount of grace, but I cannot help but wonder if she occasionally looks in the mirror and asks herself if she were made for more than being a mere helper.
+And we cannot overlook the ramifications of this line of thinking well beyond Western Christianity.
 The dirty little secret is that throughout the Global Majority, women and girls are treated horribly, mere chattel in a man’s world.
 (If you wonder about this simply consider this one excerpt from the eye-opening book Half the Sky).

 “Putting the facts together, isn’t it obvious that the ezer is a warrior?
 And don’t we already know this in our bones?
 God created his daughters to be ezer-warriors with our brothers.
 He deploys the ezer to break the man’s aloneness by soldiering with him wholeheartedly and at full strength in God’s gracious kingdom.
 The man needs everything she brings to their global mission.”